The Modern Man’s 2023 Smart Casual Dressing Guide

 The evolution of smart casual

-It’s not exactly clear where the smart casual dress code emerged from, but what is certain is that it has changed a great deal over the years.
-Before the 1950s, the term was used simply to describe suits that were slightly less formal than those worn in the office.
+It’s not exactly clear where the smart-casual dress code emerged from, but what is certain is that it has changed a great deal over the years.
+Before the 1950s, the term was used to describe slightly less formal suits than those worn in the office.
 As the concept of casualwear developed, and garments like T-shirts and jeans became the norm, the dress code took on a slightly more relaxed, semi-formal feel, blurring the line between workplace attire and weekend wear.

 It’s a trend that has continued ever since, with more casual and sporty elements creeping in over the years, to the point that it’s now perfectly acceptable to wear things like jeans, polo shirts and sneakers as part of the dress code… provided they’re elevated by smarter surrounding pieces.

-Smart casual is one of the easiest dress codes to misinterpret, but following a few key tips and guidelines will help you to nail it every time.
-Below are the most important points to keep in mind when you’re putting your next smart casual outfit together.
+Smart casual is one of the easiest dress codes to misinterpret, but following a few key tips and guidelines will help you nail it every time.
+Below are the most important points to keep in mind when you’re putting your next smart-casual outfit together.

 Give both words equal attention

-When styling a smart casual look, it’s best not to lean too far in either direction.
+When styling a smart-casual look, it’s best not to lean too far in either direction.
 Place equal emphasis on the ‘smart’ and ‘casual’ elements of the outfit to achieve a balanced whole.
 That means throwing a blazer over a tracksuit isn’t going to cut it.
-Similarly, wearing a three-piece suit with loafers in place of Derby shoes doesn’t quite hit the brief either.
+Similarly, wearing a three-piece suit with loafers instead of Derby shoes doesn’t quite hit the brief either.

-Aim somewhere in the middle of those two extremes and you should be bang on target.
+Aim somewhere between those two extremes and you should be bang on target.

 Keep tailoring soft